gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 Configuring NOAA Cloud Service Providers
 ########################################

-The NOAA Cloud Service Providers (CSP) support the forecast-only configurations for the global workflow.
+The NOAA Cloud Service Providers (CSP) support the forecast-only, coupled, and gefs configurations for the global workflow.
 Once a suitable CSP instance and cluster is defined/created, the global workflow may be executed as on the other platforms discussed in the previous sections.
 In order